 Vegetarians: Because vitamin D is found in highest concentrations in meat and fish, vegetarians consume on average 50% less vitamin D than "carnivores" through their diet.
 Obese: Even though vitamin D is primarily stored in adipose tissue in the body, it is often no longer released into the blood in overweight people.
 Even with 10% overweight, the vitamin D levels may drop by more than 4% and with a higher weight the vitamin D levels will decrease even more.
-People who are treated with corticosteroids like cortisone and prednisone: Corticosteroids, which are commonly used to treat sports injuries, drain the body's vitamin D3 stores and this can lead to a vitamin D deficiency.
+People who are treated with corticosteroids like cortisone: Corticosteroids, which are commonly used to treat sports injuries, drain the body's vitamin D3 stores and this can lead to a vitamin D deficiency.

 If you suffer from kidney stones, you should consult with your doctor before taking any vitamin D supplementation.
 Based on your vitamin D blood levels, he will calculate how much vitamin D you can add via supplements.